-Mastery of competencies in injury prevention, recognition, and assessment, and taping and bracing techniques, understanding of the back, upper extremity and developing rehabilitation programs.
-Requires 20 hours of observation in each of three settings: orthopedics, cardiac, and neural rehabilitation with an additional 20 hours assisting with rehabilitation in the Houghton College training room.
-Pre-PT majors only.
+Mastery of competencies in injury prevention, recognition, and assessment; taping, and bracing techniques; understanding of the back, and upper extremity; and developing rehabilitation programs.
+Requires 25 hours of observation in each of three settings: orthopedics, cardiac, and neural rehabilitation with an additional 25 hours assisting with rehabilitation in the Houghton College training room.
 (Hours logged prior to taking this class may count with instructor's pre-approval.)
 Pre-PT majors only.
+Pre-/Co-Requisite: PHED 348.

-Pre/corequisites: PHED 347 or 348 other descriptions, see the appropriate section (Biology, Physical Education, etc.)
+(For other descriptions, see the appropriate section: Biology, Physical Education, etc.)